-In all civil caseactions and proceedings not otherwise provided for by, unless a statute or by these rules provide otherwise, the party against whom a presumption imposes on the party against whom it is directed has the burden of producinggoing forward with evidence to rebut or meet the presumption.
-But this rule does not shift to such party the burden of
+In all civil case actions and proceedings not otherwise provided for by, unless a statute or by these rules provide otherwise, the party against whom a presumption imposes on the party against whom it is directed has the burden of producinggoing forward with evidence to rebut or meet the presumption.
+Bbut this rule does not shift to such party the burden of proof in the sense of the risk of nonpersuasion, which remains throughout the trial upon the party who had iton whom it was originally cast.

 Rule 302.
-Presumptions in Criminal Cases
+Presumptions in Criminal Cases-

-- (a) Scope.
-In a criminal cases, this rule governs a presumptions against a defendant that isan accused, recognized at common law or is created by statute, including statutory provisions that certain facts are prima facie evidence of other facts or of guilt, are governed by this rule. - (b) Instructing the Jury.
+(a) Scope.
+In a criminal cases, this rule governs a presumptions against a defendant that is an accused, recognized at common law or is created by statute, including

+- statutory provisions that certain facts are prima facie evidence of other facts or of guilt, are governed by this rule. - (b) Instructing the Jury.
 Whenever the existence of a presumed fact against an accused is submitted defendant is submitted to the jury, the court must shall instruct the jury that: - (1) it may or may not conclude from the basic facts that the presumed fact is true; it may, but need not, infer the existence of the presumed fact from the basic facts and - (2) that the prosecution still bears the burden of proof beyond a reasonable doubt of all the elements of the offense.

 Rule 401.
-Test for Definition of "Relevant Evidence"
+Test for Definition of "Relevant Evidence".